qwiglydee/otree-advanced-demos/multistep/README.md

-# Live Trials
+# Multistep Trials

-The task is to solve simple math expressions.
-The expressions are generated randomly.
+The task is to solve a simple math expression and to indicate confidence in given answers.

-Answer is selected from provided choices.
+The task is of 2 stages:
+1. player selects an answer from available options
-After answer player also selects their confidence in the answer.
+2. player indicates confidence in the answer

-Score is updated for successes and failures.

-Workflow:
+## Workflow

-- the same as of [`trials_live`](../trials_live)
+- Basically, the same as of `trials_choices`
+- Answer is selected from provided options
+- Confidence is selected using radio buttons
+- Trial sequence advances manually by 'continue' button available after feedback

+## Features

+- multiple input fields and partially complete trials
+- restoring trial state when page is loaded
+- switching input fields and page fragments according to active stage